markocampo/criticalMassApplication/README.md

 This is a simple weather application that asks for the users geolocation in order to display their current city, weather in °C or °F(depending if their country uses the Imperial system), wind speed, and wind direction in MPH or KMPH(also depending if their country uses the Imperial system).

 Roles:
--Develop the core application using HTML, CSS, JavaScript, and OpenWeatherMap API -Research countries that use the Imperial system for unit measurement
+- Develop the core application using HTML, CSS, JavaScript, and OpenWeatherMap API
+- Research countries that use the Imperial system for unit measurement

 [See in GitHub]()